 Infected statistics

 Croatia was initially doing quite well managing the outbreak compared to many other countries.
-For a country of less than 4 million, having 2,000 infected before July last year was a very small number.
+For a country of less than 4 million, having only a few thousand daily infected at most was a very small number.
 Our neighbor Italy has struggled a lot in containing the COVID-19 outbreak and was one of the most seriously affected countries in the world.
-Our public health services were not nearly as overwhelmed.

-It’s somewhat questionable how accurate these numbers were in 2020.
+It’s very questionable how accurate these official numbers were in 2020.
 We had an election campaign where it was in the leading party’s best interest to produce lower numbers and make the voters feel like they are doing a good job battling the epidemic.
 We had extremely little testing done, in fact we were one of the countries with lowest number of tests done in Europe.

 General precautions